Henry Adams (Wisconsin politician)

-Henry Adams (April 30, 1811 - July 30, 1871) was a Green County, Wisconsin farmer who served as a member of the Wisconsin State Assembly and the Wisconsin State Senate, as well as holding various local offices.
+Henry Adams (April 30, 1811 - July 30, 1871) was a Green County, Wisconsin, farmer who served as a member of the Wisconsin State Assembly and the Wisconsin State Senate, as well as holding various local offices.

 Background

-Adams was born on April 30, 1811 in Bedford County, Pennsylvania.
-He married Sarah Mills, likewise a Bedford County native, and they remained there for some time before moving to Coshocton County, Ohio where they lived until leaving for Wisconsin in 1845.
+Adams was born on April 30, 1811, in Bedford County, Pennsylvania.
+He married Sarah Mills, likewise a Bedford County native, and they remained there for some time before moving to Coshocton County, Ohio, where they lived until leaving for Wisconsin in 1845.
 They started a farm of 160 acres in what would become Mount Pleasant, Green County, Wisconsin.

 Public office

 Adams soon became active in public affairs.

 County and township offices

 In 1847 he was elected one of the county's three county commissioners.
-After statehood, in June 1849 he was chairman of the town board for Mount Pleasant, and thus ex officio a member of the county board of supervisors, remaining in that position until November of 1851.
+After statehood, in June 1849 he was chairman of the town board for Mount Pleasant, and thus ex officio a member of the county board of supervisors, remaining in that position until November 1851.
 He returned to the board for the November 1853 session, being elected board chairman.
 In 1856, Adams was an unsuccessful candidate for county register of deeds.
 From 1861, state law reduced the county board to three supervisors.
 Adams was elected from the first district (the Towns of New Glarus, York, Exeter, Brooklyn, Washington and Mount Pleasant) in 1861, and re-elected in 1863.
 (He also served as assessor and justice of the peace for the township.)